North Pacific right whale: Illegal Soviet whaling: 1962–1968

-Historically, compliance with fisheries regulations regarding species caught and amount of the catch could be monitored when the fishing vessel returned to port, but with whaling factory ships, the whales were processed at sea, and the resulting products from all the baleen whales (whale oil, meat) were combined into a single commodity by the time the whaling ship reached port.
-As a consequence, a whaling operation that caught a protected right whale could cover up this infraction by combining the meat and oil with that from legal catches and misreporting it as a legal catch of a fin or several minke whales which would yield the same amount of product.
-Before DNA analysis of meat products became available very recently, such infractions could not be detected when the factory ship returned to port.
+Historically, compliance with fisheries regulations regarding species caught and the amount of the catch could be monitored when the fishing vessel returned to port, but with whaling factory ships, the whales were processed at sea, and the resulting products from all the baleen whales (whale oil, meat) were combined into a single commodity by the time the whaling ship reached port.
+As a consequence, a whaling operation that caught a protected right whale could cover up this infraction by combining the meat and oil with those from legal catches and misreporting it as a legal catch of a fin whale or several minke whales, which would yield the same amount of product.
+Before the DNA analysis of meat products became available very recently, such infractions could not be detected when the factory ship returned to port.

-At the time, the only way to monitor compliance was by having whaling "inspectors" on the factory ships themselves to record the species and size of whales caught.
-When the International Whaling Commission (IWC) was established in 1946, monitoring of compliance with and enforcement of the IWC's regulations was the responsibility of each member nation with respect to its nationals' whaling operations.
+At the time, the only way to monitor compliance was to have whaling "inspectors" aboard factory ships to record the species and size of whales caught.
+When the International Whaling Commission (IWC) was established in 1946, monitoring compliance with and enforcing the IWC's regulations was the responsibility of each member nation for its nationals' whaling operations.
 Each nation employed its own whaling inspectors at whaling stations and aboard whaling factory ships.
-Each member nation of the IWC was required to report to the IWC annually on compliance, describing the specifics of any infractions (e.g. number of illegal whales caught of which species), and what actions the member nation had taken regarding these infractions.
+Each member nation of the IWC was required to report annually to the IWC on compliance, detailing any infractions (e.g., the number of illegally caught whales and the species involved) and the actions the member nation had taken regarding them.
 The IWC itself has no legal authority to monitor whaling operations or impose sanctions on whaling operations for infractions.
-This policing of the whaling fleets by their own governments persisted until 1972 when the IWC established a system of international observers on whaling ships.
+This policing of the whaling fleets by their own governments persisted until 1972, when the IWC established a system of international observers on whaling ships.

 In the 1960s, Soviet whalers had no international observers on board, and no conservation groups following them at sea.
-By 1962, humpback, blue and fin whales were getting harder to find in the North Pacific, and the Soviet whalers, under great pressure from their own government to meet production targets, deliberately chose to hunt right whales, apparently killing every right whale they could over the next eight years, in the North Pacific and also the southern oceans.
+By 1962, humpback, blue, and fin whales were getting harder to find in the North Pacific; the Soviet whalers, under great pressure from their own government to meet production targets, deliberately chose to hunt right whales, apparently killing every right whale they could over the next eight years, in the North Pacific and also the southern oceans.
 The Soviet government then filed fraudulent reports with the Bureau of International Whaling Statistics and the International Whaling Commission, admitting killing during this period only one right whale, by accident.